NataliaTarasovaNatoshir/NataliaTarasovaNatoshir/README.md

 - 👋 Hi, I’m @NataliaTarasovaNatoshir
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Deep Learning and Data Science in general
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning Transformers
 - 📫 How to reach me natoshir@gmail.com

 <!---